rice-notes/comp450-f18/src/point-robots/README.md

 * robot is a single point
 * constrained environment
-* you know where the obstacles are
+* obstacle locations are known

 ## PRM